Royal Prussian Army of the Napoleonic Wars: Ranks of the Prussian Army

-The König could also serve as a military commander.
+The king could also serve as a military commander.

 Organization of Army

 Royal Guard

 As of 1813, the Royal Prussian Army's Royal Guard consisted of the following regiments:

 The following regiments were raised after Napoleon's exile in 1815, with the exception of the 2 grenadier regiments which were created in 1814 as a result of merging the provincial grenadier battalions:

 Uniforms

 Royal Prussian Army uniforms consisted of a variety of colors.
 The Regimental colors determined the colors of one's facing color (collar, cuffs, lapels before 1809) and button color.